 Good news for international travelers flying into and out of India!
 Now booking VBM flights and air bubble flights is simpler and easier.
 India’s Ministry of Home Affairs has eased the regulations for passengers of flights under the Vande Bharat Mission and the air transport bubble arrangement.
 Those planning to travel on Air India’s VBM flights from abroad need not register with the Indian Embassy or consulates in the countries where they are currently residing or stranded.
 Similarly, travelers booking air bubble flights, inbound or outbound, are no longer required to apply to the Ministry of Civil Aviation.
-Providing their details, including the places of departure and arrival, to the airlines operating their flights to and from India will be enough.
-The Ministry of Civil Aviation has designated airlines operating VBM and air bubble flights as agencies for registering passenger details.
+It is enough to fill out a self-declaration form with your details and submit it on Air Suvidha within 72 hours prior to traveling to India.

 Delhi Airport’s AI-based COVID testing facility delivers results in 10 minutes

 Delhi IGI Airport is home to India’s first and only AI-enabled COVID-19 testing facility.
 Located in Terminal 3 for international civil flight operations, the new facility can conduct antigen tests on passengers of an entire international flight in a couple of minutes and deliver results in 10-15 minutes.
 This makes it easier for passengers traveling to destinations, including the United States, which require negative antigen test reports for entry.
 Some of the passengers of Lufthansa, Air France and KLM have successfully used the facility and got digital reports on their mobile phones.
 New Delhi Airport’s artificial intelligence-enabled COVID testing facility uses computer vision technology, paper-free backend and scalable node architecture to cater to last-minute testing needs of outbound international flyers.